unifralabs/solidity-now/README.md

     <img alt="Twitter" src="https://img.shields.io/twitter/url/https/twitter.com/unifraplatform.svg?style=social&label=Follow%20%40unifra">
 </a>

 Solidity Now is a hardhat plugin which helps you check your contracts compatibility for rollup.
-Now it supports `scroll`, `polygon`, `optimism` for now.
+Now it supports `scroll`, `polygon`, `optimism`,`zksync` for now.
 More rollups are WIP.

 *The project is still early version, may change frequently and be unstable.
 Welcome for issue for bug report.*